 Of those who were not only convinced, but began to accompany Fox in his itinerant preaching, about a quarter came from Yorkshire.
 Several of these became important Quaker leaders - Thomas Aldam and Richard Farnsworth of Balby, William Dewsbury of Allerthorpe, and James Nayler of West Ardsley.

 After establishing strong communities in the North, many of these travelling ministers carried their mission south, and into Wales, Ireland and Scotland.
 The origins of the national Yearly Meeting can also be found in Yorkshire.
 A series of General Meetings first held in Skipton in c1657 attracted Friends from all the main centres of Quaker convincement in the North.
 In April 1660, this was also attended by Friends from the South.

-An overview of quaker meeting records is also available.
+An overview of Quaker Meeting records held at the History Centre is also available.